sathwikreddy17/History-Reels/CONTRIBUTING.md

 ---

-Thank you for helping make mythology more accessible through technology! 🏛️✨
+Thank you for helping make ancient history more accessible through technology! 🏛️✨